MultiQC/MultiQC/docs/customisation.md

 by default.

-In the same way, you can force a column to appear at the start or end of the table, or indeed impose a custom ordering on all the columns, by setting the table_columns_placement values like so:
+In the same way, you can force a column to appear at the start or end of the table, or indeed impose a custom ordering on all the columns, by setting the `table_columns_placement`.
+High values push columns to the right hand side of the table and low to the left.
+The default value is 1000.
+For example:

 ```yaml
 table_columns_placement: